top of page

 Musicianship & Theory

 Students at Nashville Notes in instrumental and choral ensembles designated with an asterisk in the Course Catalog, receive instruction in the essential topics of music theory and aural skills as part of their education to help them develop as a holistic musician.
+This 20 minute class is included with and in addition to instrumental ensembles and the two older choirs.

 Musicianship & Theory (M&T)